-The assessment strategies we use with our American Studies degree speak directly to how we anticipate progression with student learning to take place.
+The assessment strategies we use with our BA (Hons) American Studies with Combined Studies degree speak directly to how we anticipate progression with student learning to take place.

-In terms of following up with the assessment of student learning and consistent with US liberal arts traditions, our classes rely on the system of continuous assessment on a course by course basis and throughout any given semester.
+In terms of following up with the assessment of student learning and consistent with US liberal arts traditions, our classes rely on the system of continuous assessment on a course by Programme specification and curriculum map - BA (Hons) American Studies with Combined Studies course basis and throughout any given semester.
 This approach often involves the use of term-papers, portfolios of work, quizzes, mid-semester and final exams as well as student presentations and general class discussion.
 Not every component applies to every course, but most do relate to many of the classes that are offered.
 Many of our courses involve a site visit or require attendance at a public lecture as well.
 Students generally find these events to be extremely valuable to their learning.